 5 Things You Must Have in Your Suitcase

-- Sunscreen before you get there.
-The only sunscreen I found for sale in Bosteri had a whitening agent in it that killed my top layer of skin and left me looking like a ghost.
+Sunscreen before you get there.
+The only sunscreen I found for sale in Bosteri had a whitening agent in it that destroyed my top layer of skin and left me looking like a ghost.

 Final Thought: Triple Check Your Travel Insurance Policy Information (Or Get One)

 It’s not the most glamorous side of travel, but I always make sure to have a current Travel Insurance Policy because things happen on the road.

 I pay for World Nomads, and I happily recommend them.
 It’s especially important to get travel insurance if you’re going to be doing any adventurous water sports or trekking while in Kyrgyzstan.